svelte-pilot/svelte-pilot/README.md

 `'server'` | `'client'`.
 Optional.
 Defines the running mode.
 If not set, it will auto detect by `typeof window !== 'undefined' && window === globalThis ? 'client' : 'server'`.

+### navigateOnStartup
+`boolean`.
+Optional.
+Whether to trigger the navigation when the router is initialized.
+Defaults to `true`.

 ## Route Object
 A route object contains these information of the matched route: